sunng87/slacker/README.md

 * Fast network layer, fully asynchronous and multiplexed
 * Plugable serialization backend, EDN, JSON and Nippy are built-in.
-* Transparent and non-invasive API.
-Calling remote just like local invocation.
+* Transparent and non-incursive API.
+Calling remote is just like local invocation.
 * Extensible server and client with interceptor framework.
 * Flexible cluster with Zookeeper (moved to [slacker-cluster](https://github.com/sunng87/slacker-cluster))